 Wu Style Workshop - Downton

-Based on Wu style Tai Chi, these regular day workshops allow us to teach both the external postures and applications as well as the internal energy components (Neigong) that make your Tai Chi reach the next level.
+Based on Wu style Tai Chi, these half day workshops allow us to teach both the external postures and applications as well as the internal energy components (Neigong) that make your Tai Chi reach the next level.
 Our aim is to let you experience Tai Chi in 3 distinct layers of study - outer to application to inner.

 If you main interest is health and wellbeing through mindfulness and conscious energy work, then this style is for you.
 Workshop includes in depth study of components from the Bruce Frantzis Energy Arts neigong system.